Eburonia/i-remember/README.md

 ### Links
-<p style="color: red;">TO BE ADDED</p>
+The only links on the website you can find are in the navigation bar/menu.

 ### Buttons
-For consistency, all buttons are sized and styled the same way, a dark red colour for the border, an orange/pink background color, and a smokewhite color for the fonts are used.
+For consistency, all buttons are sized and styled the same way.
+A dark red colour for the border, an orange/pink background colour, and a smokewhite colour for the fonts are used.

 <img src="assets/images-readme/button.png" alt="typical call for action button"><br>
 <sub>Typical call for action button</sub>